 During this period skipper Gregor Macmillan (ex Leicestershire) had slowly been building a tremendous side.
-In 2002 Indian Test star Sairaj Bahutule arrived as our overseas player and we enjoyed the services of promising Surrey pacemen Tim Murtagh (now Middlesex) and Neil Saker.
+In 2002 Indian Test star Sairaj Bahutule arrived as our overseas player and we enjoyed the services of promising Surrey pacemen Tim Murtagh (now Middlesex and Ireland) and Neil Saker.
 These acquisitions were further strengthened by the recruitment of a number of players with first class experience including ex-Somerset all-rounder Simon Ecclestone, who was undoubtedly one of the most exciting batsmen in club cricket, former Hampshire seamer Jimmy Bovill, Alex Richards from Essex and former Kent 2nd XI keeper/batsman Matt Bennett.

 Local lad Chris Murtagh was following in his brother Tim's footsteps with Surrey and scoring plenty of runs for us and Aaron Pope emerged as an opening bowler of real pace.
 To top it all in 2005 possibly one of the best club batsman in the country joined the Llamas.
 Michael Foster moved to Reigate and joined from Brondesbury in the Middlesex league, having played state cricket for Victoria and having graduated from the Australian Academy!